Australia at a Glance

-Did you know that Australians travel around 200 billion kilometers in their vehicles annually?
+Only 356,000 out of 820,000 kilometers of roadways in Australia are paved.
+If you plan to drive in rural areas, make sure you have the proper equipment.
+Did you know that the average Australian travels around 15,000 kilometers in their vehicles annually?
 The wide open spaces and the stunning landscapes are just some of the reasons why driving in Australia is so popular.
 Due to the vastness of the country, speed and distance are measured differently in Australia.

-However, purchasing and registration rules vary by state/territory.
+However, purchasing and registration rules vary by state or territory.
 Make sure to check with the responsible motoring group of the Australian Automobile Association.
 If you are not originally from a country with left-hand traffic, it will be easier for you to adjust to driving in Australia if the steering wheel is positioned properly.

 There are over 820,000 kilometers of roadways in Australia, about 356,000 of which are paved.
 Toll roads have begun to be implemented in larger cities such as Sydney or Melbourne, with the trend leaning towards automatic payment via electronic sensors.
 These can be purchased at the local motoring club.
 They are generally more convenient than paying in cash for toll roads as they minimize waiting time.

 Toll road fees for driving in Australia can be expensive, with over seven Australian dollars for using such a road.
 However, when considered properly, you save yourself stress as well as money for added fuel: toll roads usually get you to your destination faster.